Skip to main content

 If you have never tagged a release, then creating a new published version using these steps means that app users will see the version of your app represented by your repository's main branch.
 If you want to manually release new versions of your app to users, tag a release.

-1. After you've made edits (either manually in the Code tab or using AI in the Chat tab), click Ask to publish in the top right corner of the app builder.
+1. After you've made edits (either manually in the Code tab or using AI in the Chat tab), click Open pull request in the top right corner of the app builder.

 2. Review the Publish checklist.
 Retool performs several checks to ensure that your app is ready to publish: